 The Priority Continuum Onyx is a model that has been featured in numerous high-profile magazines, including Wired and Gizmodo.
 It costs $1,199 and gives you a hard-to-believe value for your money.
 Looking at the components and the build, we can see that this is an all-weather, four-season commuter.

-Of course, the carbon belt drive is there, so you can feel free to ride in your best pair of pants.
+Of course, we know the benefits of carbon belt drive systems, so you can feel free to ride in your best pair of pants.
 You do not need to worry about smearing them with chain grease.
 The Continuum Onyx has the advantage of being safer than some other Priority models because it has a pair of Tektro hydraulic disc brakes.

 Other than that, with the Onyx you’ll get front and rear dynamo-powered lights with USB charging capabilities, fenders, reflective tire walls on puncture-resistant 32mm-wide tires on 700c wheels, and a kickstand.

 It’s best for urban commuters who do not see bad weather as an obstacle, but as a challenge that could make their day more fun and more fulfilled.